s-casci/tinyzero/README.md

 The latter two methods are used to speed up the MCTS.

 The AlphaZero agent computes the policy loss as the Kulback-Leibler divergence between the distribution produced by the model and the one given by the MCTS.
 Therefore, the policy returned by the `__call__` method should be logaritmic.
+On the other hand, the policy returned by the `policy_forward` method should represent a probability distribution.

 ## Add a new agent